Recovery is just a phone call away.

 Dialectical Behavior Therapy (DBT) is a therapeutic approach that combines cognitive-behavioral techniques with elements of mindfulness and dialectics.
 It was initially developed to treat individuals with borderline personality disorder (BPD) but has since been adapted for various mental health conditions, including addiction.

-Benefits of DBT therapy include emotional regulation, distress tolerance, relapse prevention, adaptability, increased self efficacy, mindfullness practices and also helps to improve interpersonal communication.
+With 1,112,000 adults in New Jersey diagnosed with a mental health condition in 2021, the demand for effective therapeutic approaches like DBT continues to grow significantly.
+Benefits of DBT therapy include emotional regulation, distress tolerance, relapse prevention, adaptability, increased self-efficacy, mindfulness practices, and also helps to improved interpersonal communication.

 DBT therapy in addiction treatment works by combining cognitive-behavioral techniques with mindfulness practices.
 It helps individuals identify and change harmful thoughts and behaviors related to substance abuse while teaching effective coping strategies to manage cravings and intense emotions.